NobuLNL/GEOGLAB2REPO/README.md

 major cities.
 I chose the cities Seattle, New York and Los Angeles.
 These were chosen because of how different there geographic location is but also how different their college cultures are.

-The first image we will look at is the one for the Seattle Area
+The first image we will look at is the one for the Seattle Area:

 [Seattle](https://github.com/NobuLNL/GEOGLAB2REPO/blob/ec3c5b1abf8e89b07983c7772d3a323c68a85824/img/UDistrictWordArt.png)